sigven/oncoEnrichR/pkgdown/index.md

 -   Which members of the query set are frequently mutated in tumor sample cohorts (TCGA, SNVs/InDels, homozygous deletions, copy number amplifications)?
 -   Which members of the query set are co-expressed (strong negative or positive correlations) with cancer-relevant genes (i.e. proto-oncogenes or tumor suppressors) in tumor sample cohorts (TCGA)?
 -   Which members of the query set are associated with better/worse survival in different cancers, considering high or low gene expression levels, mutation, or copy number status in tumors?
+-   Which members of the query set are predicted as partners of synthetic lethality interactions?
 -   Which members of the query set are associated with cellular loss-of-fitness in CRISPR/Cas9 whole-genome drop out screens of cancer cell lines (i.e. reduction of cell viability elicited by a gene inactivation)?
 Which targets are prioritized therapeutic targets, considering fitness effects and genomic biomarkers in combination?

 ## News